gavrielsha/zk-participant-network/README.md

 # ZK Participant Network

 This repository replicates and benchmarks the results of the research paper:
-**[zkDID: Efficient and Privacy-Preserving Decentralized Identity using Zero-Knowledge Proofs](https://arxiv.org/pdf/2212.10324)** by **Sobolevsky, M.** and collaborators.
+**[Distributed Key Generation with Smart Contracts using zk-SNARKs](https://arxiv.org/pdf/2212.10324)** by **Michael Sober** and collaborators.

 ## About the Study

 The research explores zero-knowledge proof systems in the context of decentralized identity management, focusing on improving efficiency and privacy.
 This repository is aimed at replicating their results, specifically targeting the benchmarks detailed in their experiments.
-The implementation in this repo follows the methodology and testing conditions set forth in the paper to ensure accurate performance benchmarking of zkDID.
+The implementation in this repo follows the methodology and testing conditions set forth in the paper to ensure accurate performance benchmarking of zkDKG in multi-sig wallets.

 ## Quick Start